eyal0/Chicken-story/README.md

 ## Discrete-cosine transform

-The [discrete-cosine transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) is kind of like the Fourier transform in that you can convert your series of numbers from one form to another and also invert it.  `inverse_dct(dct(image)) == image`
+The [discrete-cosine transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) is kind of like the Fourier transform in that you can convert your series of numbers from one form to another and also invert it.  `inverse_dct(dct(image)) == image`  You don't have to know all all about frequency analysis.
+Just know that you can take a matrix of numbers, like a black and white image, and convert it to another matrix of numbers.
+And you can convert it back.

-But unlike the Fourier transform, it's made from cosines instead of powers of e so all the results are real numbers and there are no imaginary numbers.
+Unlike the Fourier transform, DCT is made from cosines instead of powers of e so all the results are real numbers and there are no imaginary numbers.
 It is the technique that [JPEG](https://en.wikipedia.org/wiki/JPEG#Discrete_cosine_transform) uses to shrink your images.

 [Here's some code](https://stackoverflow.com/a/60794544/4454) that I found online that does it in python.
 I modified it a little.
 Here's the important bit: